How to Create a Lesson Plan

 - Set long term, age-appropriate goals- From the observations comes an awareness of skills to teach; consider what you would like your students to know, what they need to know for school and skills they should exhibit at the end of the year.
 Is it counting and color recognition?
 Is it practicing empathy?

 - Determine engaging activities- The activities should be growth oriented.
 For example, if the goal is fine motor skills, or analysis and reasoning, the activity should introduce and reiterate those skills.

 - Vary the method-Multiple modalities, or ways of teaching, can be used to demonstrate the topic at hand.
 One theme can be introduced in a variety of ways like role playing, embedding it into center times, story-repetition, puppets, engaging in open dialogue, and offering real life examples for further illustration.

 - Assess how it’s going- Observation will once again tell you what you need to know.
 Keep a keen eye on the classroom to see how students are starting to utilize their new skills in their everyday actions.

 Happy writing!
-At the end of the day a lesson plan can give you the confidence to know that you engaged with your young students in meaningful and constructive ways and while it may take practice, being intentional is key!
+At the end of the day a lesson plan can give you confidence knowing that you’ve engaged with your young students in meaningful and constructive ways, and while it may take practice, being intentional is key!